Bucculatrix rhamniella

 Bucculatrix rhamniella is a moth in the family Bucculatricidae.
 It was described by Gottlieb August Wilhelm Herrich-Schäffer in 1855.
 It is found in Poland, the Baltic region, Hungary and Romania.
 A record from the Netherlands is based on a misidentification.

 The wingspan is 10–11 mm.
 There are usually two generations per year.

 The larvae feed on Rhamnus catharticus and Rhamnus pumilis.
 They mine the leaves of their host plant.
-The mine has the form of a slender corridor.
-Older larvae live freely on the leaf, causing window feeding.
-Larvae can be found in mid-July.
-The species overwinters in the pupal stage.